 Reviewing menus before your vacation starts will open up a world of possibilities for dining.
 Even if you exclude the dozens upon dozens of themed and diverse table service dining options (those are sit-down meals where you have a server and food is brought to you), quick service (a.k.a. fast food) dining still offers a HUGE variety.

 Are you ready to plan your next trip?
-Let us know which of these rarely-shared bits of advice you’ll be implementing first (and which ones you already knew) — comment below!
+Let us know which of these rarely-shared bits of advice you’ll be implementing first (and which ones you already knew) — leave a comment below!